rabblerouser/core/README.md

         git clone https://github.com/rabblerouser/rabblerouser-core.git

-3. Start a Docker container to develop in:
+3. Start a Docker container to develop in (this also starts dependent services):

         ./go.sh # For Mac/Linux
         # Windows not supported yet :(